microsoft/WhatTheHack/030-EventDrivenFHIRPatientSearch/Student/challenge01.md

 ## Description

-**Technical skills leveraged**
-- FHIR Server - Azure API for FHIR (PaaS)
-- Serverless Compute - Azure Functions in Node.js
-- Serverless Database/Search - Azure Comos DB w/SQL Interface, Azure Search
-- Event-driven architecture - Azure Event Hubs
-- Real-time streaming - Azure Streaming Analytics
-- React/Redux, Java, etc. - For the front end application

-## Success Criteria

-**Challenges:**
    - Develop a serverless function to auto-generate your FHIR patient data.
 Sample NodeJS code snippet to be provided.
    - Provision Azure API for FHIR service in Azure for data ingestion

+## Success Criteria

+   - Auto generated test patient data in FHIR-based format.
+   - Standup Azure API for FHIR managed service in Azure.

 ## Learning Resources